 You should always get consent from the child's parent or carer before starting an EHA.
 When completing your EHA, please indicate that you have received consent, this is the last section at the back of the EHA.
-You will need to have at least one of the parent/carer signatures of the children involved with the name and date the consent was obtained.
-If you hold original signed consent forms from the parent/carer, its fine for you to type/write all this information into the completed EHA, please remember to include the date consent was obtained and countersign it yourself to confirm that you hold original consent.
+You will need to have at least one of the parent or carers signatures of the children involved, with the name and date the consent was obtained.
+If you hold original signed consent forms from the parent or carer, its fine for you to type or write all this information into the completed EHA, please remember to include the date consent was obtained and countersign it yourself to confirm that you hold original consent.
 Unfortunately, we are unable to accept any EHAs without the consent section being fully complete due to Data Protection regulations.
 If you require any help and support please do not hesitate to contact us.

 What happens if I can't get consent?

 Early Help Support Service to discuss your next steps.